 Although tartare can be somewhat of a daunting order at a restaurant, the Czechs serve it up completely uniquely.
-Tatarák is minced beef served with egg on top, and is often paired with ketchup, mustard, onion, or various other condiments on the side as mixing options.
+Tatarák is minced beef served with an egg on top and is often paired with ketchup, mustard, onion, or various other condiments on the side as mixing options.
 The meat is then placed on top of topinky, which is toasted bread that has been rubbed with fresh garlic.

 Souper Exciting Meals

 If there’s one thing that’s certain, Czech’s love their soups.
 Every authentic Czech restaurant is bound to have a different version of dishes like goulash, but the key to choosing the right one is the difficult part.

 While goulash is historically a Hungarian meal, the Czechs have made the dish their own by transforming it into a thick, meaty stew.
 Beef is the most commonly used meat in the recipe, however, pork and chicken can also be used, and the stew can vary from being spicy from paprika or sweeter and tomato-based.
 Bread dumplings on the side are a must, however, as well as a heaping ladle of gravy on top.

 The best guláš can be found in the Old Town part of Prague where the main attractions is a large square with old churches, street performers, and a multitude of restaurants.
 Mincovna is always a safe bet for goulash and is right in the center of Old Town Praha.

 Another classic Czech soup is called Kulajda, a creamy soup made with dill, potatoes, mushrooms, and commonly served with a poached egg on top.

 The take on the soup can vary from modern to more traditional, so it’s worth a try at multiple restaurants around Prague.
 For a fine dining experience, try V Zatisi, or for the slightly less refined palate, the Imperial Cafe serves up a simpler yet still tasty version.